-It’s Memorial Day in the U.S., the day we acknowledge and honor our servicemen and women who have sacrificed to protect the country.
+It’s Memorial Day in the U.S., the day we acknowledge and honor our servicemen and women who have made the ultimate sacrifice to protect the country.
+And later in the year we’ll also have Veterans Day to honor those still soldiers still living, I think it’s important to remember those who paid a price for others.
 It could have been separation from their loved ones, physical or emotional injury, or the ultimate sacrifice.
 But many have given much to safeguard the ideals that we hold in high regard.
 It’s fitting to acknowledge them – and to remember those who sacrificed in the past.

 Mindfulness = Memory